 One way to really benefit from this tactic is to use what’s called a “long tail keyword”.

 If you type in, for example, “blog names” into Google, there are thousands upon thousands of results to choose from.
 But what if instead you typed in “best vegan food blog names”?
 You’re now down to a list of only the best food blog names for vegan recipes.
 The long tail is what happens when you start drilling down into more specific search terms.
 When you do this, you are far more likely to be found by your best fans.

 What makes a poor blog name?

 It’s usually obvious what is wrong with a particular blog name – it might be too long or make no sense at all.
 If the only thing you can come up with for what your blog name could be is just a random string of words – welp, you’ve got some more work to do.

 One good way to brainstorm what your name should be is by using a naming tool like Nameboy.com

-This tool will generate lots and lots of different ideas for what your blog name can be – but it doesn’t really tell you if any of them are any good!
+This blog name generator tool helps come up with lots and lots of different ideas for what your blog name can be… But it doesn’t really tell you if any of them are any good!

 Tips on choosing the right domain name for your blog

 When you’re brainstorming what your blog name should be, it’s important to remember that the domain name also needs to be available.
 The domain name is what people type into their web browser in order to get to your website – for example, “alisonreeves.co”.